All Episodes

 Well, what he specifically says is there was no evidence of hacking, but there was unlikely to be anyway.

-So it that's an important distinction.
+So that's an important distinction.

 There is evidence of 18 USC 793.

-You know, it's like me as a prosecutor saying, Oh, you know what, uh the guy didn't steal anything uh, but he did murder someone, or he didn't murder someone, but he did steal something.
+The guy didn't steal anything, but he did murder someone, or he didn't murder someone, but he did steal something.

 One has nothing to do with the other.

-If there is evidence, prima facie case, that goes to a grand jury, the grand jury makes the decision.
+If there is evidence, prima facie case, that goes to a grand jury.

-These are uh blatantly political moves.
+These are blatantly political moves.

-And Comey goes on to describe today that I used the term singular up to this point, and then he goes, it turns out to have been more complicated, as Clinton used several different servers and administrators of those servers during her four years at the State Department and used numerous mobile devices to view and to send email on that personal domain, which goes against her original statement that she made to the American people.
+And Comey goes on to describe today that I used the term singular up to this point, and then he goes, it turns out to have been more complicated as Clinton used several different servers and administrators of those servers during her four years at the State Department and used numerous mobile devices to view and to send email on that personal domain, which goes against her original statement that she made to the American people.

 Danielle, I know you're a big Clinton supporter, but didn't she lie to us again?